 Just about a week ago I arrived back from a school trip to Singapore.
 It was a bit longer of a stay than some of my past trips but one that came with the vast responsibility of taking care of the students along for the ride.
 Perhaps I wasn’t able to do quite everything I would have wished, but that comes with the territory of a school trip.
-We did quite a bit though, and if I ever get a second shot a Singapore I have some insight into the city I will be able to Employ.
+We did quite a bit though, and if I ever get a second shot a Singapore I have some insight into the city I will be able to employ.

 This being said, I loved being in Singapore.
 I would not want to live there, but as a tourist destination, it has everything.
 It has your popular touristy landmarks to take pictures and selfies with.
-If you want advise on what to prioritize, set the flower and cloud domes above the others.
-I had a great time in there.
+If you want to advise on what to prioritize, set the flower and cloud domes above the others.
+I had a great time there.
 It has a beautiful modern city, a preserved old district, and even protected forests and wildlife expeditions.
 Then there’s the food.
-Singapore is famous for it’s hawker markets and has put a lot effort into preserving them.
-It is yet to be seen if their actions will succeed but for now these markets are still a great foodie destination.
-Even with a bus load of students, we were able to enjoy a couple of the more tame ones.
+Singapore is famous for its hawker markets and has put a lot of effort into preserving them.
+It is yet to be seen if their actions will succeed but for now, these markets are still a great foodie destination.
+Even with a busload of students, we were able to enjoy a couple of the more tame ones.
 That would be my first priority if I were able to return to Singapore.
-I would check out as much of the local food as I could, as well as dive into the night life a bit more.
+I would check out as much of the local food as I could, as well as dive into the nightlife a bit more.
 Things I was not quite able to do with as a teacher on a school trip.
 Oh, and I would probably cough up the money to swim in the pool atop the Marina Bay Sands Hotel.
 It’s probably worth it to simply enjoy that view.

 Overall Singapore left me curious and wanting more.
-I felt I was just dabbling with the surface of it, and that their was so much more I hadn’t experienced.
+I felt I was just dabbling with the surface of it, and that there was so much more I hadn’t experienced.
 Perhaps some of my hesitations about the cities priorities could be sated by some of what I could still learn, spending more time in it.
 I truly hope to get that chance!

 By Tyler W. Golec